endorlabs/backstage-plugin/README.md

 - **Project Summary Integration**: Fetch and display a summary of vulnerability findings related to your project from Endor Labs.
 - **Interactive Charts**: View vulnerability levels (Critical, High, Medium, Low) and interact with them to see detailed filtered results.
-- **Status Accordions**: Detailed panels for various categories like CI/CD, Malware, License Risk, Operational Risk, Secrets, and SCPM (Secure Code Posture Management).
-The plugin summarises findings in term of categories but it's useful to know that a finding can be in multiple categories.
+- **Status Accordions**: Detailed panels for various categories like SAST, CI/CD, Malware, License Risk, Operational Risk, Secrets, Containers, and RSPM (Repo Security Posture Management).
+The plugin summarises findings in term of categories (a finding can be in multiple categories).
 - **Dynamic Link Generation**: Generate URLs dynamically to access detailed vulnerability reports based on the filters applied.

 ## Limitations